We're here to prepare you for the life you want, which means giving you life-changing

 Freshmen Convocation is held the Friday prior to the first official day of class and is a mandatory event

 for incoming freshmen students.
-APSU President Alisa White will deliver a charge to
+The APSU president will deliver a charge to the students

 of class.
-APEX is filled with opportunities to interact with peers, peer leaders,
+GO Weekend is filled with opportunities to interact with peers, peer leaders,

 faculty, and staff in social events, service activities, and our mandatory Convocation